 If you have any questions, ask a member of the surgery team.
 You can:

-Ask to speak to the Managing Partner, Chris Newman
+- Ask to speak to the Data Protection Champion, Chris Newman

 If you’re not happy about how we manage your information

 We really want to make sure you’re happy, but we understand that sometimes things can go wrong.
 If you are unhappy with any part of our data-processing methods, you can complain.
 For more information, visit ico.org.uk and select ‘Raising a concern’.

 We always make sure the information we give you is up-to-date.
 Any updates will be published on our website, in our newsletter and leaflets, and on our posters.
 This policy will be reviewed in April 2022.

 For more information see Our Healthier South East London Privacy Notice

 Lambeth DataNet uses GP patient records to obtain anonymous information to help plan and improve healthcare services in the local area.
 You have a right to opt out.

 *A Summary Care Record is a way of telling health and care staff important information about a person.
 It tells staff caring for someone about their medicines and allergies.
 This means they can look after the person if they are not at their usual doctor’s surgery.